The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific

-where $\mathrm{sSFR}_\mathrm{Gyr}=\mathrm{sSFR}\times1~\mathrm{Gyr}$, i.e., the sSFR in units of Gyr$^{-1}$.
-When the inverse sSFR$^{-1}$ timescale becomes comparable to the Gyr timescales of interest, i.e., $\mathrm{sSFR_{Gyr}} \sim$ unity, as is certainly the case at high redshift $z \sim 2$, variations in the (steady) sSFR will cause significant variations in SF$_{79}$, with a consequent effect expected on the amplitude of the absorption bump.
-This effect alone could conceivably account for the observed trend of decreasing bump strength with sSFR that is seen within our high redshift sample of main-sequence galaxies.
+if the offsets are small ($\ll 1~\mathrm{dex}$).
+Here $\mathrm{sSFR}_\mathrm{Gyr}=\mathrm{sSFR}\times1~\mathrm{Gyr}$, i.e., the sSFR in units of Gyr$^{-1}$.
+When the inverse sSFR$^{-1}$ timescale becomes comparable to the gigayear timescales of interest, i.e., $\mathrm{sSFR_{Gyr}} \sim$ unity, as is certainly the case at high redshift $z \sim 2$, variations in the (steady) sSFR will cause significant variations in SF$_{79}$, with a consequent effect expected on the amplitude of the absorption bump.
+This effect alone could conceivably account for the observed trend of decreasing bump strength with sSFR that is seen within our high-redshift sample of MS galaxies.
 Note, however, that at low redshift, where $\mathrm{sSFR}\ll 1~\mathrm{Gyr^{-1}}$, it can be seen that variations in the steady sSFR will have a much smaller effect on SF$_{79}$.

-However, a potentially much larger effect on SF$_{79}$ will be produced by any rapid temporal {\it changes} in the sSFR.
-In particular, even at low redshift when most galaxies have $\mathrm{sSFR} \ll 1~\mathrm{Gyr}^{-1}$, a short sharp increase in the SFR, as in a ``starburst", could lead to a corresponding increase in SF$_{79}$.
+However, a potentially much larger effect on SF$_{79}$ will be produced by any rapid temporal changes in the sSFR.
+In particular, even at low redshift, when most galaxies have $\mathrm{sSFR} \ll 1~\mathrm{Gyr}^{-1}$, a short sharp increase in the SFR, as in a ``starburst,'' could lead to a corresponding increase in SF$_{79}$.
 If the burst is of short duration, much less than 1 Gyr, then it simply follows (independent of the value of the fiducial sSFR) that

 This second effect is almost certainly the one that is relevant for the low-redshift sample of starburst galaxies.
 Remarkably, it can be seen that Equations (\ref{eq:SF79_2}) and (\ref{eq:SF79_3}) have exactly the same form if Equation (\ref{eq:SF79_2}) is evaluated in the regime where $\mathrm{sSFR} \sim 1~\mathrm{Gyr}^{-1}$, i.e., at $z \sim 2$.